CoAxLab/niphlem/docs/_sources/user_guide.rst.txt

 The algorithm in these models works as follows:

 1. Extract the peaks in the physiological data.
 In the case of cardiac, signals these would correspond to the R components of the QRS complex.
-In the pneumatic belt signal, they would correspnd to the peak expansion of the diaphragm.
+In the pneumatic belt signal, they would correspond to the peak expansion of the diaphragm.
 And for pulse-ox signals, the maxima in local blood oxygenation.

 2. Estimation of a phase time to be between 0 and 2π between consecutive time peaks :math:`t_1` and :math:`t_2`, i.e., as having full phase cycles: